18 May 2020

 Exposure to the COVID-19 infectious disease can be limited with safe work practices so that returning to work can happen as safely as possible.
-The employer must make a risk assessment or update their existing one and supplement workplace instructions and procedures, taking exposure to the COVID-19 infectious disease specifically into account.
+If the circumstances change, the employer must update their risk assessment and supplement workplace instructions and procedures, taking exposure to the COVID-19 infectious disease specifically into account.
 This means that the employer must

 - determine any harm and hazard related to the work and assess their significance to employees’ health and safety.
 The risk assessment must apply to all employees at all locations.

 - inform employees regarding matters that impact health and safety.

 - monitor the implementation of measures as well as changes in conditions.

 The primary principle is to remove observed risk factors.
 If that is impossible, aim to minimise employees’ exposure and create contingency plans in case of exposure.